sfigg/commercialization-public/design/device-experiences/OEM-device-guard.md

 ## Windows Defender Application control

-Starting with Windows 10, version 1709, the code integretity part of Device Guard has been split out into a separate feature known as Application control.
+Starting with Windows 10, version 1709, the code integretity part of Device Guard has been split out into a separate feature known as Windows Defender Application control.
 With appropriate hardware, application control can use virtualization-based security (VBS) in Windows 10 to isolate the Code Integrity service from the Microsoft Windows kernel itself.
 In this case, the Code Integrity service runs alongside the kernel in a Windows hypervisor-protected container.

  WDAC is used to control what code can run on the system in either kernel or user mode.
 When HVCI is enabled, WDAC benefits from the increased kernel memory protections since the kernel mode CI checks occur in virtualization based security and user mode code integrity runs as part of the kernel itself and is thus protected against kernel memory exploits.